arrowse/theforge/src/weeks/weekq2.2.md

 ### Step 1.
 Trick the professor into 3d scanning his face

 I asked him politely if I could scan his face for a random and unrelated project, not at all connected to the molding assignment.
 Little did he know...
-I used an advanced technique called lying..
+I used an advanced technique called lying...
 IT WAS FOR MOLDING AND CASTING ASSIGNMENT!
 AH HA HA HA HA

-He actually volunteered to do so himself when he had some time free, which was very kind and helpful.
+He actually volunteered to do so himself when he had some free time, which was very kind and helpful.

 ### Step 2.
 Make a positive wax mold